Pick-Your-Own Strawberries at Coulson Ridge Farm

 Where are you located?

-Our strawberries and raspberries are grown at our Coulson Ridge Farm (82 Horseshoe Valley Road - between line 7 and line 8 - see map below)
+Our strawberries are grown at our Coulson Ridge Farm (82 Horseshoe Valley Road - between line 7 and line 8 - see map below)

 Are your berries organic?